We are no longer updating this page and it is not optimised for mobile devices.

 Activity: What are some of the activities available for young people in your community?
 For example, do you learn a language or take part in a multicultural festival?

 Activity: Have a close look at the Gweagal shield, pictured above.
 It is widely accepted as being among the material acquired when HMB Endeavour visited Botany Bay in 1770.
 Find out more about early encounters between Indigenous and non-Indigenous people.
-Watch a short video of ranger Pamela Young taking students on a tour of the Endeavour's landing place on the History of Aboriginal Sydney website or read part of James Cook’s journal on the National Library website to begin your research.
+Read part of James Cook’s journal on the National Library website to begin your research.

 Sydney Harbour Bridge ornament